RasaHQ/rasa/docs/core/quickstart.rst

 .. code-block:: bash

-   rasa run core -m models --port 5002--credentials credentials.yml
+   rasa run -m models --port 5002--credentials credentials.yml

 and it will now handle messages users send to the Facebook page.